 Is it hard for you to rest?

-In his book Emotionally Healthy Spirituality, author Peter Scazzero lists four foundational principles of effective rest.
+In his book Emotionally Healthy Spirituality, author Peter Scazzero lists the four basic principles he deems necessary for effective rest.
 They are:

 JESUS DEFINES REST